kedro-org/kedro/docs/source/resources/glossary.md

 [Further information about modular pipelines](../nodes_and_pipelines/modular_pipelines.md)

 ## Node
-A Kedro node is a wrapper for a Python function that names the inputs and outputs of that function.
-It is the building block of a pipeline.
+A Kedro node is a wrapper for a pure Python function that names the inputs and outputs of that function.

+(A [pure function](https://realpython.com/python-functional-programming/#:~:text=A%20pure%20function%20is%20a,to%20state%20or%20mutable%20data.) is a one whose output value follows solely from its input values, without any observable side effects such as changes to state or mutable data).

+Nodes are the building block of a pipeline.
 Nodes can be linked when the output of one node is the input of another.

 [Further information about nodes](../nodes_and_pipelines/nodes.md)